matheushdsbr/boilerplate-gulp-sass-bootstrap4/README.md

 It uses Gulp as a task manager.

-Some tasks are:
+Some tasks are {<br/>
-copyjs: copy bootstrap, jquery, popper.js to the js folder.
+  copyjs: copy bootstrap, jquery, popper.js to the js folder.<br/>
-copystyle: copy style bootstrap to the folder css.
+  copystyle: copy style bootstrap to the folder css.<br/>
-watch: to monitor changes to the scss and js files.
+  watch: to monitor changes to the scss and js files.<br/>
+}<br/>

 ## Install Dependencies